mailong25/self-supervised-speech-recognition/README.md

 # Vietnamese speech recognition with Wav2Vec and Wav2letter
 This repository contains pre-trained models for automatic speech recognition.
-You can quickly test the model by first downloaded pre-trained models, and then using:
+You can quickly make predictions by first downloaded [pre-trained models](https://drive.google.com/file/d/1q7ReoRT9yeDxVm8Xj521n-c-bIhgcBwU/view?usp=sharing), and then using:

 ```
 from stt import Transcriber